tanichu/data-active-perception-hmdp/README.md

   * ahdata.csv ...
 Auditory information obtained by hitting each object (m^ah).
   * hdata.csv ...
 Haptic information for each object (m^h).

-  The n-th row show BoF representation for the n-th object.
+  The n-th row shows a BoF representation for the n-th object.

 * ./modality-data/test/
   * object#{j}\_#{m}.csv